 The query is designed to return the DDL of one or many tables in sequence and in such a way that you can copy the output of THESTRING as it is returned and run it.
 A two-step ordering ensures that lines of one table appear together, and for every such table, every line is contained in the order of a DDL statement.
 The returned lines’ overall order comes from a converted ROWHASH of the TableId on the table level and rank numbers on the column level.

 I can imagine the following situations in which the query might be helpful:

 - Serial creation of table DDL in one environment for deployment on another one, without backup and recovery involved or in the absence of any backup that covers the current status

-- Creation of intermediate tables when how they should look like is flexible over the course of Stored Procedure execution
+- Creation of intermediate tables and how they should look is flexible throughout Stored Procedure execution

 - Customized partial replication of table structures, such as leaving out any partitions or technical or other columns